-This whitepaper explores how utilizing red-team or objective-oriented penetration testing services can provide increased insight into the security posture of an organization, its susceptibility to varying degrees of attack and its ability to detect and respond to such an attack.
+Explore how utilizing red-team or objective-oriented penetration testing services can provide increased insight into the security posture of an organization, its susceptibility to varying degrees of attack, and its ability to detect and respond to such an attack.

-Due to the rising number of high profile cybersecurity incidents and compromises, the need to more accurately simulate the Tools, Tactics and Procedures (TTPs) of the real-world adversary has become more important.
-Red teaming engagements are not a new concept, but have gained more prominence in recent years with the advent of CBEST (Bank of England), TIBER (De Nederlandsche Bank), iCAST (Hong Kong Monetary Authority) and CREST STAR schemes, the latter of which BSI are a member.
+Due to the rising number of high profile cybersecurity incidents and compromises, the need to more accurately simulate the Tactics, Techniques, and Procedures (TTPs) of real- world adversaries has become more important.
+Red teaming engagements are becoming more common with the advent of CBEST (Bank of England), TIBER (De Nederlandsche Bank), and iCAST (Hong Kong Monetary Authority).

 All these schemes are similar in nature, and bring a formalized framework to offensive testing techniques which have been around for a long time.

-By utilizing this type of enhanced penetration testing, an organization can gain a greater understanding and appreciation of the likelihood of a successful compromise, the types of adversary they may face, and how well they are equipped to respond to and deal with such an incident.
+By utilizing this type of enhanced penetration testing, an organization can gain a greater understanding and appreciation of the likelihood of a successful compromise, the types of adversaries the organization may face, and how well the entity is equipped to respond to and deal with such an incident.